Billy Sherrill: Later career

 By 1975, Sherrill was regarded as "the most reliable hitmaker in Nashville".
 Other artists with whom Sherrill worked included Barbara Mandrell -- whom he signed to Columbia Records in 1969 -- Sandy Posey, Shelby Lynne, Marty Robbins, Ray Charles, Johnny Paycheck, Tanya Tucker, Johnny Cash, Janie Fricke, Lacy J. Dalton, Ray Conniff, Bobby Vinton, Bob Luman, Johnny Duncan, Jim and Jesse, Jody Miller, Moe Bandy, Joe Stampley, Charlie Walker, Barbara Fairchild, Andy Williams, Cliff Richard ("The Minute You're Gone"), Mickey Gilley, and David Allan Coe.
 In 1981, he produced Elvis Costello's album Almost Blue.
 The friction between Costello and Sherrill was aired in a British television documentary.

 In 1980, he was appointed Vice President of CBS in Nashville.
 After leaving to become an independent producer, he returned in 1986 before retiring a few years later.

 Influence and awards

 In the 1981 made-for-television movie based on Tammy Wynette's book Stand By Your Man, Sherrill was portrayed by James Hampton.

 In 2008, Billy Sherrill was inducted into the Musicians Hall of Fame and Museum in Nashville, TN.
 On February 23, 2010, Sherrill was selected for induction into the Country Music Hall of Fame along with Don Williams, Ferlin Husky, and Jimmy Dean.

 Death

 Sherrill died after a short illness on August 4, 2015, at the age of 78.
-He was survived by Charlene, his wife of 54 years, and their daughter.